cybervoid/C_Repository/README.md

     - and maybe semaphores
 3. [Advanced_Pointers](./Advanced_Pointers) - Based upon the Udemy course [Advanced C Programming - Pointers](https://www.udemy.com/advanced-c-programming-pointers/learn/v4/)
 4. [Quote_Debugging_C](./Quote_Debugging_C) - a "how to" for using the debugger in netbeans.
+    - Note, this isn't working correctly with netbeans on osx.
+    - todo: try with xcode
 5.[PThreads](./PThreads) - a simple project with a pthread example.

 ## Quick Reference